 Physician assistant duties vary depending on the state and specialty in which they practice.
 In most states, including New York, physician assistants may prescribe medication.
 Examples of specialties include (but are not limited to): internal medicine, family medicine, emergency medicine, geriatrics, pediatrics, women’s health, behavioral health, general surgery, orthopedics, neurosurgery, and neonatology.
 Clinical rotations (internships) during students’ last year provide the opportunity to explore these varied disciplines.

-Obtaining the skills and knowledge to practice as a Physician Assistant is a complex process.
+Obtaining the skills and knowledge to practice as a physician assistant is a complex process.
 A carefully planned course of study has been developed to offer a balance of didactic and clinical knowledge.
 A significant component of the educational process is the socialization of the student to the character, performance, and role of a provider of medical care.
 The evaluation of the student’s adaptation to this role depends on the experienced judgment of individual faculty members.
 It is important to recognize that these subjective judgments may transcend or be independent of traditional paper and pencil tests and other similar objective measures of academic performance.
-PA education involves instruction from practicing clinicians with unpredictable schedules.
+Physician assistant education involves instruction from practicing clinicians with unpredictable schedules.

-Rochester Institute of Technology’s Physician Assistant Program provides a foundation of science and liberal arts; and prepares students to provide compassionate, patient-centered healthcare.
-The Program is committed to developing the ethical values, medical knowledge, professionalism, and interpersonal communication skills essential for inter-professional, team-based, clinical practice.
+RIT's physician assistant program provides a foundation of science and liberal arts; and prepares students to provide compassionate, patient-centered healthcare.
+The program is committed to developing the ethical values, medical knowledge, professionalism, and interpersonal communication skills essential for inter-professional, team-based, clinical practice.